Cate Blanchett on screen and stage

 Blanchett found success portraying Galadriel in Peter Jackson's epic fantasy trilogy The Lord of the Rings (2001–2003).
 She won the Academy Award for Best Supporting Actress, among other honors, for portraying Katharine Hepburn in Martin Scorsese's 2004 drama The Aviator, making her the only actor to win an Oscar for portraying another Oscar-winning actor.
-She won the 2005 AACTA Award for Best Actress in a Leading Role for Little Fish.
-Blanchett's performance in the 2006 thriller Notes on a Scandal garnered her another Academy Award nomination, this time for Best Supporting Actress.
+In 2005, she won the AACTA Award for Best Actress in a Leading Role for the Australian film Little Fish.
+Blanchett's performance in the 2006 thriller Notes on a Scandal garnered her another Academy Award nomination for Best Supporting Actress.
 In 2007, she received both Best Actress and Best Supporting Actress Oscar nominations for her roles in Elizabeth: The Golden Age and I'm Not There, becoming one of the few actors to achieve this.

 In 2008, Blanchett appeared in Steven Spielberg's action adventure Indiana Jones and the Kingdom of the Crystal Skull and David Fincher's fantasy drama The Curious Case of Benjamin Button.
-She briefly played Galadriel in The Hobbit trilogy (20122014).
+From 2012 to 2014, she reprised her role as Galadriel in The Hobbit trilogy.
 For her lead performance in Woody Allen's 2013 drama Blue Jasmine, Blanchett won the Golden Globe, the BAFTA Award, the SAG Award, and the Academy Award for Best Actress.
 She voiced Valka in the 2014 animated fantasy How to Train Your Dragon 2 and its 2019 sequel How to Train Your Dragon: The Hidden World.
 In 2015, she received praise for playing Lady Tremaine in Disney's live action film Cinderella, Mary Mapes in Truth, and Carol Aird in Todd Haynes's romantic drama Carol.
 Cinderella was a box office success and Blanchett earned her seventh Oscar nomination for Carol.
-Blanchett made her Broadway debut in 2017 with The Present, receiving a nomination for the Tony Award for Best Actress in a Play.
-In 2017, she played primary villain Hela in Thor: Ragnarok.
+Blanchett made her Broadway debut in 2017 with The Present, receiving a Tony Award nomination for Best Actress in a Play.
+She also played primary villain Hela in Thor: Ragnarok.
 The following year, Blanchett starred in Ocean's 8, the all-women spin-off of the Ocean's trilogy, and Eli Roth's The House with a Clock in Its Walls.
-In 2020, Blanchett created and starred in the ABC television miniseries Stateless and portrayed Phyllis Schlafly in the Hulu miniseries Mrs. America.
+In 2020, she created and starred in the ABC television miniseries Stateless and portrayed Phyllis Schlafly in the Hulu miniseries Mrs. America, garnering two Emmy Award nominations for the latter.
+In 2022, Blanchett received her eighth Oscar nomination for her starring role in Tár.